arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 We use the term _logical failure_ to describe a situation not deemed as successful in your domain, but that it's still within the realms of that domain.
 For example, if you are implementing a repository for users, not finding a user for a certain query is a logical failure.

-In contrast to logical failures we have _real exceptions_, which are problems, usually technical, which do not fit in the domain.
+In contrast to logical failures we have _real exceptions_, which are problems, usually technical, which are _truly exceptional_ and are thus not part of our domain.
-For example, if the connection to the database suddenly drops, or the connection credentials are wrong.
+For example, if the connection to the database suddenly drops, or network times out, host unavailable, etcetera.
+Those cases benefit from the [resilience mechanisms](../../resilience/) provided by Arrow.

 :::